About The Marquess of Newcastle and his Regiment

 Our members are of all ages and backgrounds who come together for weekends throughout the year for a mutual love of history (in depth knowledge not necessary!) and enjoying the incredible fun that being a re-enactor brings.

 We pride ourselves as a regiment on our authenticity, our team spirit and putting on quality and engaging events for both the public and our members.

 Want to know more about being a Newcastle?
 Of course you do!
-Check out The Present pages to find out everything you need to know about being part of our regiment.
+Check out Joining The Ranks pages to find out everything you need to know about being part of our regiment.

 You can then head to our Joining Us page to find out exactly how to come along for a weekend.